Unit safeguarding guidelines

 If you become aware of a concern, you must:

-- Make it clear that you’re taking what is being said seriously.
-Do not give your opinion
+- Make it clear that you’re taking what's being said seriously.
+Don't give your opinion.

-- Write precise notes of what was said (do not paraphrase), and sign the page with your name, and the date.
+- Write precise notes of what was said (don't paraphrase), and sign the page with your name, and the date.
 Give them to the same volunteer you've informed.
-Record only what has been said to you
+Record only what's been said to you.

-If you are concerned about the safety or wellbeing of a young person you must remain calm and tell the unit leader (or appropriate Girlguiding volunteer) immediately.
+If you're concerned about the safety or wellbeing of a young person you must remain calm and tell the unit leader (or appropriate Girlguiding volunteer) immediately.

 Safeguarding at Girlguiding

 Safeguarding is at the heart of everything we do in Girlguiding, and it’s the responsibility of all of us.

 You share this responsibility to protect and promote the safety and wellbeing of girls, young women and adults as you help them reach their full potential through great guiding experiences.
 It’s our policy to safeguard all adults and children while they take part in Girlguiding activities.
 This is regardless of any characteristic, (protected or otherwise) or background.